ThomasMGeo/LewisML/README.md

 Machine Learning Regression Models of Lewis Fm.

-These are the models and results assoicated with a paper about to be submitted to [The Sedimentary Record](https://thesedimentaryrecord.scholasticahq.com/issues).
+These are the models and results assoicated with a paper accepted!
+[The Sedimentary Record](https://thesedimentaryrecord.scholasticahq.com/issues).

-Expect more metadata and results to be here once the paper is published!
+Link to paper is [here](https://thesedimentaryrecord.scholasticahq.com/article/36638-digitalization-of-legacy-datasets-and-machine-learning-regression-yields-insights-for-reservoir-property-prediction-and-submarine-fan-evolution-a-sub)

+Data is in the supplimentary materials in the link above.

 Co-authors for the paper are Zane Jobe & Jared Tadla.